Aliaser1001/Collisions_with_pygame/README.md

 # Collisions_with_pygame
-Simulation of colliding objects, visualised with pyjama
+Simulation of colliding objects, visualized with pyjama

 Firstly, I try to get to know how to use pygame module.
 I'm just going with docs and tutorial from www.pygame.org.